cmhughes/latexindent.pl/documentation/sec-fine-tuning.rst

 	-  :numref:`lst:finetuning4-mod1` the trailing comments are assumed to be everything following the first comment symbol, which has meant that everything following it has been moved to the end of the line; this is undesirable, clearly!

-	-  :numref:`lst:finetuning4-mod2` has fine-tuned the trailing comment matching, and says that % cannot be immediately preceeded by the words ‘Handbook’, ‘for’ or ‘Spoken’, which means that none of the % symbols have been treated as trailing comments, and the output is desirable.
+	-  :numref:`lst:finetuning4-mod2` has fine-tuned the trailing comment matching, and says that % cannot be immediately preceded by the words ‘Handbook’, ‘for’ or ‘Spoken’, which means that none of the % symbols have been treated as trailing comments, and the output is desirable.